zakwarren/nightsawayforms/docs/userGuide.md

 to use it as a prompt during those meetings.
 Whichever works for you, use nightsawayforms to take the pain away and let you focus on the fun.

+This is not an official Scout Association product.
+We're just keen Scout Leaders who wanted to automate the paperwork process when organising nights away events.

 ##Getting started

 Run nightsawayforms to begin.
 This will open a clear terminal window